 Mean salary within one year of graduation

-Community Health graduates enjoy considerable success upon graduation, whether they obtain positions at prestigious companies or pursue advanced study at top graduate schools.
+Community Health graduates enjoy considerable success upon graduation, whether they obtain positions at prestigious organizations or pursue advanced study at top graduate schools.

 - Weill Cornell Medical Center